Varying-Vagrant-Vagrants/VVV/README.md

 1. Start with any local operating system such as Mac OS X, Linux, or Windows.
 1. Install [VirtualBox 4.3.x](https://www.virtualbox.org/wiki/Downloads)
-    * VVV is completely compatible with earlier versions of VirtualBox, so 4.2.22 or earlier would be just fine.
-Do note that Vagrant had specific issues with 4.2.16.
-Going as far back as 4.2.10 will likely be of no issue.
-    * VVV itself leans in the 4.3.x direction in the master branch to stay ahead of the curve.
 1. Install [Vagrant 1.6.x](http://www.vagrantup.com/downloads.html)
     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
-    * ***Note:*** If VirtualBox 4.3.x is installed, Vagrant 1.3.5 or later is required.
 1. Install the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin with `vagrant plugin install vagrant-hostsupdater`
     * Note: This step is not a requirement, though it does make the process of starting up a virtual machine nicer by automating the entries needed in your local machine's `hosts` file to access the provisioned VVV domains in your browser.
     * If you choose not to install this plugin, a manual entry should be added to your local `hosts` file that looks like this: `192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev`